 This is basically a lotion/toner used after cleansing to balance and prep the skin for the next treatment.
 I initially wasn’t sure of the thicker texture.
-It’s still liquid but it’s more viscous then just regular watery toner.
-I use a cotton pad to apply this and find it works best rather than using finger tips.
+It’s still liquid but it’s more viscous compared to just regular watery toners.
+I use a cotton pad to apply this and find it works best rather than using fingertips.
 The liquid gets dispersed and absorbed better into the skin with the cotton pad.
-One and a half pump and swipe then patting it evenly over the skin.
+One and a half pumps, swipe then patting it evenly on the skin.

 If I were to repurchase anything from the line, I’m dead set on this.